Brett Sterling

-Brett Stewart Sterling (born April 24, 1984) is an American former professional ice hockey left winger who played in the National Hockey League (NHL) with the Atlanta Thrashers, Pittsburgh Penguins and the St. Louis Blues.
+Brett Stewart Sterling (born April 24, 1984) is an American former professional ice hockey left winger who played in the National Hockey League (NHL) with the Atlanta Thrashers, the Pittsburgh Penguins, and the St. Louis Blues.

 Sterling was selected by the Thrashers in the 5th round (145th overall) of the 2003 NHL Entry Draft.
-In his first professional season he won the Willie Marshall Award as the AHL's leading goal scorer, the Dudley "Red" Garrett Memorial Award as rookie of the year.
-In addition, he was named to the All-Rookie Team and AHL First All-Star Team.
+In his first professional season he won the Willie Marshall Award as the American Hockey League's leading goal scorer, and the Dudley "Red" Garrett Memorial Award as rookie of the year.
+In addition, he was named to the All-Rookie Team and an AHL First All-Star Team.

 Early life

 Sterling, who is Jewish, was born in Los Angeles, California.
 He grew up in Pasadena, California, having been introduced to the sport by an uncle who bought Sterling his first pair of skates at age two.
 He played in the 1998 Quebec International Pee-Wee Hockey Tournament with the Los Angeles Junior Kings minor ice hockey team.
 His GPA in high school was 4.2.